Materials Select Sector SPDR ETF

 What are the main risks of holding XLB?

-Based on the information provided, the key risks of holding XLB are:
+Based on the available information about XLB (Materials Select Sector SPDR Fund), the key risks are:

 What is the price forecast for XLB in 2026?